mazen-daghari/Autonomous-car/README.md

 sh
 colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo Step 7: Source the Workspace
+-
 Source the setup file:

 sh
 source install/setup.bash
 Step 8: Run Autoware
+-
 Launch Autoware:

 sh
 ros2 launch autoware_launch planning_simulator.launch.xml map_path:=$HOME/autoware_map/sample-map-planning vehicle_model:=sample_vehicle sensor_model:=sample_sensor_kit
 By following these steps, you should be able to install and run Autoware on your system.
 If you encounter any issues or need further assistance, feel free to ask!
-You can mail me on ; dagmazen@gmail.com
+You can mail me on ;

+mailto: dagmazen@gmail.com
+-

 Note : you must have good internet connection to install this software with out any issue .
+-